TristanHehnen/matl-db/Non-charring/PMMA/LCPP/README.md

 ### Experimental Conditions: TGA
 Four repeats were performed but only the best three were selected.
-Pleae note: TGA Measurements received from LCPP from tests conducted at 10 and 20 K/min appear to be identical.
+Please note: TGA Measurements received from LCPP from tests conducted at 10 and 20 K/min appear to be identical.
 LCPP has been contacted in an effort to resolve this issue: when possible, the offending dataset will be edited accordingly.

 * Heating Rate: 2.5, 5, 10, or 20 K/min
 * Temperature program